 “Kind of scary thinking about all the possible accidents that could have happened,” he said, adding he uses InOut Labs.

-“If a worker here says using is not against Illinois law, yet while some employers believe they’re on solid ground with the federal law, why fight it in court?” said Thoelecke, a Glenview resident who recently opened InOut Labs at 6449 Dempster St. Morton Grove.
+“If a worker claims it’s legal under Illinois law, some employers believe federal law supports their stance.
+Why take the fight to court?” said Thoelecke, a Glenview resident who recently opened InOut Labs at 6449 Dempster St. in Morton Grove.

-“The best solution for an employer is having a clearly written policy on any substance abuse.
-I encourage doing so.”
+“The best approach for an employer is to create a clear policy on substance abuse.
+I strongly recommend it.”

-Certified as a breath and alcohol technician trainer, Thoelecke also is trained in drug and alcohol testing for U.S. Department of Transportation and non-DOT businesses.
+Thoelecke, certified as a breath and alcohol technician trainer, also trains businesses in drug and alcohol testing for both U.S. Department of Transportation and non-DOT workplaces.

 Private business employees who are regulated by the Department of Transportation, such as those with the Federal Aviation Administration and Federal Motor Carrier Safety Administration, come under federal law that have not approved medical marijuana, so they are drug tested.